-MCB Hawaii Kaneohe Bay
+Marine Corps Base Hawaii in Kaneohe Bay

 Reed Road, MCBH Kaneohe Bay, HI 96863

 Marine Corps Base Hawaii (MCBH), formerly Marine Corps Air Station Kaneohe Bay and originally Naval Air Station Kaneohe Bay, is a U.S. Marine Corps facility and air station located on the Mokapu Peninsula of windward O’ahu in the City & County of Honolulu.
 MCB Hawaii is fondly referred to as K-Bay.
 It is located 20 miles northeast of the Honolulu International Airport.
-K-Bay is the largest Marine Corps element on Oahu.
-The other major installation comprising MCBH is Camp H.M.
+MCB Hawaii is the largest Marine Corps element on Oahu.
+The other major installation is Camp H.M.
 Smith, overlooking Pearl Harbor, and it is the headquarters for the Commander, U.S. Pacific Command, Joint Task Force Full Accounting, Commander U.S. Marine Corps Forces Pacific, and the Commander Special Operations Command Pacific.
 There are over 25,000 active duty, military families, DoD personnel, civilians, and retirees assigned to MCB Hawaii.

 The closest airport is Honolulu International Airport.